Overview of abortion: An

 position.
 We feel that it is naive for the media to imply that there is a unity of belief within the pro-life and within the pro-choice movements.

-Status of the two groups and of abortion access in the U.S. and Canada:
+Status of the two groups and of abortion access in the U.S.:

 the state level and have successfully persuaded legislators and governors to creating many laws that restrict abortion.
 Many of the